rantav/flask-restful-swagger/README.md

 api.add_resource(UserItemResource, '/api/users/<int:user_id')
 ```

-If a resource function contains the special argument `_query`, any `query` type parameters in the
+If a resource function contains the special argument `_parser`, any `query` type parameters in the
-documentation will be automatically parsed by reqparse and available as attributes of `_query`.
+documentation will be automatically added to a reqparse parser and assigned to the `_parser` argument.

 ## Using models
 Create a model by inheriting from `flask.ext.restful_swagger_2.Schema`